Jakub-Jedruszczak/FishFinder/README.md

 ```

 *Note: Since the Docker images used within this project are Debian based please run these containers on a Linux environment.*
-*Please do not expose this intentionally vulnerable container cluser to the Internet!*
+*Please do not expose this intentionally vulnerable container cluster to the Internet!*

 ## How to start